jaeman308/SpaceMan_Guess_the_PLanet/README.md

 ## **User Stories:**
 - As a user I want to have a landing page that will show a space themed hangman game.
 - As a user I want to see clear instructions on how to play the game.
-- As a user I want to have input bubbles for the current guess of the word.
+- As a user I want to have btns that will allow the input of the guess.
 - As a user I want to see how many guesses I have left.
 - As a user I want to have a message saying either guess again you, won, or you lost.
 - As a user I want a hint of what word I'm guessing.
-- As a user i want to have a keyboard to click my guess
 - As a user I want a reset button to be able reset the game.

 ## **Pseudocode**